-5. RECORDKEEPING AND ANNUAL REPORTS
+4 RECORDKEEPING AND ANNUAL REPORTS

-5.1.
-Retention of Records:
+4.1 Retention of Records:

-The Permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original data for continuous monitoring instrumentation, copies of all reports required by this Permit, and records of all data used to complete the application for this Permit, for a period of at least three years from the date of the sample, measurement, report or application.
+The Permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this Permit, and records of all data used to complete the application for this Permit, for a period of at least three years from the date of the sample, measurement, report or application.
 This period may be extended by request of the EPA at any time.

-5.1.1.
-The Permittee must submit the records referred to in Part 2 to the EPA only when specifically asked to do so.
-The Permittee must retain a description of the SWMP required by this Permit (including a copy of the Permit language) at a location accessible to the EPA.
-The Permittee must make records, including the application and the description of the SWMP, available to the public if requested to do so in writing.
+4.1.1 The Permittee must submit the records referred to in Part 2 to the EPA only when specifically asked to do so or when required by the annual report (see Part 4.2).
+The Permittee must retain a description of the SWMP required by this Permit (including a copy of the Permit) at a location accessible to the EPA.
+The Permittee must make records, including the application and the SWMP, available to the public if requested to do so in writing.

-5.2.
-Annual Report
+4.2 Annual Report:

-5.2.1.
-The Permittee must submit an annual report to the EPA for each year of the Permit term.
-The first report is due April 1, 2024 and must cover the activities during the period beginning on the effective date of the Permit through December 31, 2023.
-Each subsequent annual report is due on April 1 of each year following 2024 for the remainder of the Permit term.
-Reports must be signed in accordance with the signatory requirements in Part 7.7.
-Reports may be posted on the EPA Region 8 web site.
+4.2.1 The Permittee must submit an annual report to the EPA for each year of the Permit term.
+The first report is due April 1, 2025 and must cover the activities during the period beginning on the effective date of the Permit through December 31, 2024.
+Each subsequent annual report is due on April 1 of each year following 2025 for the remainder of the Permit term and shall cover activities the previous calendar year.
+Reports must be signed in accordance with the signatory requirements in Part 6.8.
+Reports may be posted on the EPA Region 8 website.
 Therefore, parts of the annual report which cannot be publicly available should be marked as "confidential" or "for official use only."
-Reports must be submitted to the EPA at the following address:
+Reports must be submitted to the EPA at the following address until electronic reporting becomes available:

-U.S. EPA, Region 8

-Attention: Stormwater Coordinator

-1595 Wynkoop Street (Mail Code: 8WD-CWW) Denver, Colorado 80202-1129
+U.S. EPA, Region 8 Attention: Stormwater Coordinator 1595 Wynkoop Street (Mail Code: 8WD-CWW) Denver, Colorado 80202-1129